bpk68/g-sheets-api/README.md

 **Available options are**

+- **apiKey** (required) - the API key you generated in the steps above.
+It will look something like this: 'AIerSyF4ZoTrXMfG9mhAMVNNiensNsWL5XC6Ssl'
 - **sheetId** (required) - the id of the sheet you have made pulicly available, it will look something like this, _1-CmQumuz5ZiOvINhphEMgfplrJacQhD623RROcOBTAg_,
 - **sheetNumber** (optional) - _default = 1_ - if you'd like to choose a different sheet number than the first, supply this argument with the _non-zero_ index based sheet number - i.e. for the second sheet, you'd supply `sheetNumber: 2`.
 - **returnAllResults** (optional) - if you wish to override the filter (perhaps for demoing or testing) then set this value to _true_